ubitux/oraladder/README.md

 This will update the database every 5 minutes.
-And every day, we remove the cached `db.sqlite3` (and `db-2m.sqlite3`) so that the next update causes a full reconstruction of the database.
+And every day, we remove the cached `db.sqlite3` (and `db-2m.sqlite3`) so that the next update causes a full reconstruction of the databases.
 This is an arbitrary trade-off to avoid spamming OpenRA user account service, and still get relatively up-to-date information displayed.